White Jamaicans: Overview

-The white population would dramatically decrease during the 1800s; whites would end up comprising only 4% of the population, at most, during the ongoing white exodus from Jamaica.
+The White population would dramatically decrease during the 1800s, making up only 4% of the population at a peak.

-According to the 2011 Census of Population and Housing for Jamaica, 0.2% of Jamaica's population is considered white.
-Over half of the white population lives in the Saint Andrew Parish.
-Seeing as about 4% of Jamaica's population is considered mixed (mostly black and white), the population of those with partial European ancestry is much higher than that of the solely white population.
+According to the most recent study by the University of the West Indies, Jamaica, 3.2% of Jamaica's population is considered White, while 15.1% is of Afro-European descent (2024 est.).
+Over half of the White population lives in the Saint Andrew Parish.

-There is also a several-centuries-old emigration tradition of white Jamaicans (as with Jamaicans in general) to the United States, Canada, the United Kingdom, and other countries.

 Terminology

-A number of Jamaicans have light skin, European features, and majority European ancestry.
-In colonial times it was common for such people to identify simply as "white", but since independence it has been more common for them to identify as "brown" or "mulatto".
-For instance, four of the first six Jamaican heads of government (Norman Manley, Alexander Bustamante, Edward Seaga, and Michael Manley) had a light-skinned appearance and majority European ancestry, but were not generally considered "white" within Jamaica.
-Foreign writers applying their own countries' racial standards would sometimes identify them as white – writing for The New York Times, Nicholas Kristof observed that a "95 per cent black population elected a white man – Edward Seaga – as its prime minister".
-Seaga was born to a Lebanese father and a mixed-race mother.
+A number of Jamaicans have fair or light skin, European features, and majority European ancestry.
+In colonial times, it was common for such people to identify simply as "white" or "mulatto"; however, since independence, it has been more common for them to identify as "brown" or "mixed".
+For instance, some Jamaican heads of government (Norman Manley, Alexander Bustamante, Edward Seaga, Donald Sangster and Michael Manley) had a light-skinned appearance and majority European ancestry, but were not generally considered "white" within Jamaica.
+Foreign writers applying their own countries' racial standards would sometimes identify them as white– writing for The New York Times, Nicholas Kristof observed that a "95 per cent black population elected a white man – Edward Seaga – as its prime minister".
+However, Seaga was born to a Lebanese father and a mixed-race mother.